 The quality of life in Portugal is unreal!
 If you want to be surrounded by nature or live right next to the beach, then Portugal is a good choice.
 Most digital nomads in Portugal are surfers who enjoy the laid-back lifestyle in surf towns.
 They have the biggest wave/break in the world!

-Portugal’s self-employed visa has two types: resident visa for independent workers and a residence visa for entrepreneurs.
-Internet speed in Portugal is decent and it’s capital, Lisbon, is considered one of the best digital nomad cities in the world.
+Portugal’s self-employed visa has two types: a resident visa for independent workers and a residence visa for entrepreneurs.
+Internet speed in Portugal is decent and its capital, Lisbon, is considered one of the best digital nomad cities in the world.
 The cost of living is pretty fair compared to other European countries in the west.
 They definitely have a cheaper cost of living than their neighbors!

 Portugal self-employed visa conditions

 In order to be eligible in applying for this visa type, you will need to meet the following requirements: